This site does not currently take bookings here on Pitchup.com.

-'Green' camping on partly cleared moorland (heather regeneration project) in South West Cornwall, overlooking the sea, near the small town of St Just and Sennen beach.
-This is 'Wild West Penwith' so be prepared for all sorts of weather, wildlife and birds, and compost toilets!
-It's near a very minor road that 'wiggles' from farm to farm for about three miles between St Just and Sennen.
+Green camping on partly-cleared moorland (which is part of a heather regeneration project) in south-west Cornwall.
+The site overlooks the sea and is near the small town of St Just and Sennen beach.
+This is Wild West Penwith, so be prepared for all sorts of weather, wildlife and birds, and compost toilets.
+It's near a very minor road that wiggles from farm to farm for about three miles between St Just and Sennen.

 The hot tub is free of charge but campers must provide their own firewood (available in bags from a shop about three miles down the road) and you have to fill it yourselves (with hand-pumped water from the borehole).